ellisdg/HCPLifespan2BIDS/README.md

 ### Downloading the data
 I found it easiest to use the ndatools `downloadcmd` commandline tool to download the data.
 You can download `downloadcmd` using `pip install nda-tools`.

+### Limitations
+* The ASL data from HCP Development is not yet stored according to the BIDS specification.

 ## HCP Young Adult
 TODO: Add information about the HCP Young Adult dataset.